Art and Art History

 Taylor Hokanson incorporates technology and art in surprising ways.

-Towering at 6’5”, associate professor Taylor Hokanson is hard to miss.
+Towering at 6 feet 5 inches, Associate Professor Taylor Hokanson is hard to miss.
 Even more striking are his unique projects, which incorporate technology from concept to execution.

 He can print sweaters.

 Thanks to an open source coder, 1980s Brother knitting machines can be hooked up to a modern computer to “print” a two-tone image with yarn.
-Hokanson and fellow professor Dieter Kirkwood put on a series of workshops with the Chicago Public Library’s Maker Lab where participants made patterned wool squares that were then incorporated into a quilt.
+Hokanson and fellow artist Dieter Kirkwood put on a series of workshops with the Chicago Public Library’s Maker Lab, where participants made patterned wool squares that were then incorporated into a quilt.